RealImage/bifrost/README.md

 ## Identity

 Bifrost identities are UUID version 5 UUIDs, derived from ECDSA public keys.
-A client's identity UUID is the namespace UUID appended to to the X and Y curve points (big-endian) from its ECDSA P256 public key, hashed using SHA1.
+A client's identity is the sha1 hash of the namespace appended to the X and Y curve points (big-endian) of its ECDSA P256 public key.

 In pseudo-code,